samvera/samvera.github.io/README.md

 NOTE: You cannot use markdown in these boxes.
 For example, if you want a link, you will have to use an html anchor tag.

+### Browse pages

+This site incudes a generated browse page.
+When changes are committed, the page needs to be regenerated and included with the committed changes.
+To build and save the revised `browse_pages.html` file:
+  * Run command `SAVE_GENERATED_FILES=1 bundle exec jekyll build`

+Be sure to include the generated file in your pull request.

 ### Versioning-information

 The documentation on this site covers multiple gems and multiple versions of those gems.
 The recommended best practice is to specify the gem's name and version, including a link to the applicable branch in github.
 If there is documentation for multiple versions of the gem, then a selection list allows users to switch between versions.